BenjaminMartin86/BenjaminMartin86/README.md

 - `Leave-one-out`: the validation base is only composed of one individual.
 This technique is used to calculate an adjustment coefficient, denoted $Q^2$, often called generalization coefficient
 - `K-Folds`: this is another variant which consists in dividing the initial basis into *K* disjoint and complementary sub-bases of equivalent sizes
 Cross Validation is made with `sklearn.cross_validation` module of  [Scikit-learn](https://scikit-learn.org/stable/modules/cross_validation.html).

+For more details and possibilities, check the [`StatisticalRegression.ipynb`](https://github.com/BenjaminMartin86/Statistical-Methodologies/blob/main/StatisticalRegression.ipynb) Notebook